py-mine/mcproto/docs/contributing/guides/breaking-changes.md

     change, what is a deprecation, how to mark something as deprecated and explains when a function should be deprecated.
 Finally, it mentions how to properly communicate breaking chagnges and deprecations to end users.

+!!! note "Pre-Requisites"

+    Before reading this page, make sure to familiarize yourself with our [versioning model](../../installation/versioning-model.md)

 ## What is a breaking change

-A breaking change is a change in the code that causes previously working functionality to break in a way that requires developers to modify their existing code.
-We have a list of examples detailing what we consider as a breaking change in the [version guarantees page](../../installation/version-guarantees.md#examples-of-breaking-changes), and it is crucial that you familiarize yourself with it.

-!!! important

-    Breaking changes should be **avoided** whenever possible, as they disrupt users by forcing immediate updates to their codebase.
+A breaking change is a modification that requires developers to adjust their code due to alterations that break previously working functionality.
+This includes changes such as altering method signatures, changing return types, or removing classes or functions without prior warning.

+We follow [semantic versioning](https://semver.org) to manage breaking changes.
+That means, **major** version increments (e.g., from `3.x.x` to `4.0.0`) indicate breaking changes.
+It’s essential that users can rely on **minor** and **patch** versions (e.g., `3.1.0` or `3.0.1`) being backwards-compatible with the first major release (`3.0.0`).

 When introducing changes, aim to implement them in a non-breaking way.
-If a breaking change is absolutely necessary, strive to transition gradually through deprecations.
+Breaking changes should be **avoided** whenever possible.
+If a breaking change is absolutely necessary, strive to transition gradually through **deprecations**.

+Refer to the [versioning model page](../../installation/versioning-model.md#examples-of-breaking-changes) for some examples of what constitutes a breaking change.

 ## What is a deprecation

 A deprecation signals that a particular part of the code (commonly a function, class, or argument) should no longer be used because it is outdated, inefficient, or replaced by better alternatives.
-Deprecations are a **temporary** measure to guide developers toward newer practices, while giving them time to adjust their code without causing immediate disruptions.
+Deprecations are a **temporary** measure to guide developers toward **transitioning** to newer practices, while giving them time to adjust their code without causing immediate disruptions.

 Deprecations act as a soft warning: they indicate that the deprecated feature will eventually be removed, but for now, it remains usable with a runtime deprecation warning.
 This gives developers enough time to adapt before the removal